RootHappyCamper/DoesTheDogWatchPlex/README.md

 4. Once this file is generated, check over it, and **make a Plex Media Server database backup** (from this point on, all metadata changes will be permanent to your server)
 5. Run `python write_to_plex.py`

-To update the content warnings, run build_json.py again, and then write_to_plex.py - anything below the line reading `doesthedogdie: ` will simply be removed, and replaced with the new updated content warnings (anything above shouldn't be touched)
+To update the content warnings, run build_json.py again, and then write_to_plex.py - anything below the line reading `Content Warnings: ` will simply be removed, and replaced with the new updated content warnings (anything above shouldn't be touched)

 ## Plans